pearsonca/scala-commsim/index.md

 The strongest assumptions in most network analyses concern homogeneity and observational accuracy.

+Homogeneity assumptions take many forms, some obvious, some subtle.
+We will focus on the assumption of homogeneity in kinds, as that is perhaps the most fundamental assumption in network models: that edges are edges are edges, and likewise with vertices.
+In some systems, this is quite reasonable, but when the network is organized (by design or spontaneously) to accomplish some task, the parts and their interactions are not typically interchangeable.

+Observation assumptions come in levels of strength.
+The strongest being of course that what is observed is the whole truth and nothing but the truth.
+This is typically weakened to some censoring of events (*i.e.*, false negatives) and some mislabeling of non-events (*i.e., false positives*), but with errors that independent and identical distributed (usually according to a simple distribution, as well).
+However, with covert groups, the (non-)observation process is censored in a deliberate, but unknown, manner.

+Critically, these assumptions are suspect when trying to use network analyses to find covert groups, also know as the *dark network detection problem*.

 ##Homogeniety

-##Observation

-###Aggregation

-One flavor of strong assumption is treating different relations as a single kind of tie, often driven by data aggregation by the researcher or as a consequence of the data source.
-Indeed, having static ties at all is a quite strong assumption.

-Let's highlight this issue by considering a real data set, which we will refer back to throughout the chapter.

-First, the matter of aggregation: as highlighted in [subsequent work][epidemics4], the connection data tells substantially different stories depending how it is sliced.
-The network extracted from the data for their theoretical work is used for a single epidemic season simulation, but that data is over several years.
-Careful review of the users and hotspot locations indicates a high rate of turnover in both.
-Using a similar model for the spread of infection, changes in tie aggregation windows result in very different disease outcomes.

-###Homogenuous Kinds

-> observe interaction events, but also observe state changes: a person has supplies when they did not before.  they no longer have supplies they once had.  if the view is only the network, then who cares.  if the view is the process, then...where did these supplies come from?  go to?  if you see them with network associates, then you simply missed an exchange events.  if you do not see them, then what contacts might you be missing?

-##Network Problems
+*Homogeniety in kinds* is the modeling assumption that is that pieces of some kind in the model are identical (and often, therefore, interchangeable).
+To be clear, this an assumption about the model entities and inputs, not an assumption that, say, all vertices have identical degrees or centralities.
+Indeed, the assumption is critical in many analyses that we expect to measure different values, like centralities or module membership.

+> ### Homogeniety in the Montreal Network
+>
+> The Montreal source data homogenizes on several key aspects:
+>
+> - all user logins are treated as equal
+> - all locations are treated as equal
+>
+> But we can imagine potentially meaningful censoring that occurs due to this homogenization.
+In the context of transmissible disease:
+>
+> - some of the *users* might simply be shared business connections (the data has several high utilization users that are consistent with this sort of use)
+> - some of the locations might have many ways for co-users to transmit disease, while others might be relatively sterile
+>
+> Furthermore, the previous work using this data treats connections as homogeneous in terms of their capability to serve as a transmission route.
+But there is quite a range of variability in the co-location times: some users overlap mere seconds, while others overlap for hours.

-Another very strong, but problematically often unacknowledged, assumption is that the individuals are of the same kind.
-Extreme differences in contact distributions for flight attendants versus theoretical mathematicians become artificially interesting when we treat those people as the same kind of thing.
+Contact distributions are replete with this sort of assumption.
+Extreme differences in contact distributions for flight attendants versus theoretical mathematicians can become artificially interesting when we treat those jobs, and the kind of interactions they entail as the same kind of thing.
+Certainly for some questions, this homogenization might be reasonable.
+But for many others, valuable insight arises when our model preserves distinctions.
+This lets us highlight [Erdos][grossman1995portion] and differentiate flight attendants on private, regional, and hub-to-hub flights.

-Bipartite networks may appear to address this problem, but they are just as vulnerable.
+Bipartite networks may appear to address this problem, but are often simply adding another *kind*.
 Having two kinds of interactions still homogenizes those interactions -- *e.g.*, a white collar worker visiting a coffeeshop en route to work in morning is a very different sort of interaction than even that same white collar worker visiting an alley in the dead of night.

+Network module
-Network module analyses are often attempts to distinguish kinds, as are motif searches, but these typical rely on reductive assumptions about the interactions.
+analyses are often attempts to distinguish kinds, as are motif searches, but these typical rely on reductive assumptions about the interactions.

->In the Montreal network, users are all members of the same kind, and locations are all of the same kind.
-The interactions resulting from co-location are also of the same kind.

 The physical sciences reliably enjoy this (typically unacknowledged) simplifying assumption.
 As far and wide as we have looked, one hydrogen atom is the same as